-Painless vaccination for babies‘ immunity is a more recent invention in its field.
-It is a combination vaccine by the name DaPT (Diphtheria, acellular Pertussis and Tetanus.)
-This vaccine produces very little or no pain and swelling at the injection site.
-The preparation does not use a few immunity-stimulating components, making DaPT vaccine painless but less immunogenic in nature as compared to the DPT (painful) vaccine.
+Painless vaccination for babies is a recent invention in the field of immunology.
+A painless vaccine is given as a combination vaccine which goes by the name DaPT (Diphtheria, acellular Pertussis and Tetanus.)
+This vaccine causes less or no pain and swelling where it is injected.
+And the DaPT vaccine along with being painless is as effective as the regular painful vaccines such as the DPT vaccine.

-Here are some advantages that have been linked to the painless vaccinations:
+Here are some advantages that have been linked to painless vaccinations:

-- Pain experienced by the child is minimal
+- Pain experienced by a child is minimal.

-- There is little or no swelling at the injection site
+- There is little to no swelling at the injection site.

-- Unlike other vaccines, there is very little chance of fever after the shot
+- Unlike other vaccines, there is very less chance of fever after the shot.

-- DPT (Diphtheria, Pertussis and Tetanus) is the more painful version of the vaccination.
+- DPT (Diphtheria, Pertussis and Tetanus) is a painful form of the painless vaccination.
 It is also known as Easy-five or Pentavac.

 - DaPT (Diphtheria, acellular Pertussis and Tetanus) is the painless version of the vaccination and is also known as Pentaxim.

-- Pentadic (painful) protects against Diphtheria, Pertussis, Tetanus, Haemophilus Influenzae Type B and Hepatitis B, while Pentaxim (painless) covers the same except for Hepatitis B. It offers the Injectable Polio Vaccine in its stead.
+- Pentadic (painful) protects against Diphtheria, Pertussis, Tetanus, Haemophilus Influenzae Type B and Hepatitis B, while Pentaxim (painless) protects against the same diseases except for Hepatitis B.

 - The painful vaccination causes swelling in the injected area and is often accompanied by fever whereas the painless vaccination does not have such severe after-effects.